motibytes/SorceRawr.github.io/_posts/2021-09-22-Road-to-Blockchain-Development.md

 This is what started to give me a true grasp on the language.

 Then I found Austin Griffith's ETH Scaffold.
 An amazing project.
-This project would set you up with an entire development studio, including a live front end, and the ability to deploy these live.
+This project would set you up with an entire development 'studio', including a live front end [and so much more], and the ability to deploy these live.
 It made everything easier and was a one stop solution from start to finish.

 ## [Ethereum Dev Speed Run](https://medium.com/@austin_48503/%EF%B8%8Fethereum-dev-speed-run-bd72bcba6a4c)

 I was able to get this off the ground and finally see a project interact with the front end website.

-# Part 4
+# Part 4 🧙

 There was just one problem I found.
 I didn't know React.
 I didn't understand these systems, and I wanted more control over the production process.
 I looked for more development tutorials, and one I found told me again that I should learn React.
 It recommended this video series, and I couldn't have been more interested.